cdskc/c2-perpetual-inventory/README.md

 Replace paper logs and basic spreadsheets with a more powerful alternative.
 From the Home sheet, scan the barcode of a stock bottle and you're taken to the page for that drug.
 For an NDC[^1] that's not in the system, a new sheet is created based on a blank template.
 When the user enters the quantity for receiving or dispensing, the new balance on hand is calculated automatically, but is highlighted in red as a reminder to backcount.
 Double-click the cell to confirm, which changes the visual indicator and records the date.

+Version 0.4 updates:
+- Cleaned up formatting of template and example.
+- Fixed some bugs causing unwanted behavior (color changes, date stamp) in the top few rows of the sheet.

 Version 0.3 updates:
 - Minimal instructions included on Home page.
 - Template cleaned and updated.